 3.2 – Click on Create a new domain button

 3.4 – Configure your domain instances

-An instance is a VM (virtual machine).
-Each index in your domain will be split in shards and replicas (copy of shards).
+An instance type is a VM (virtual machine).
+Each index in your domain will be split in primary shards and replicas (copy of shards).
 Each shard and each replica will be stored on exactly one instance.
 How many instance you need depends on: how many and how big indexes are, and how many shards and replicas are there per index.